bubble-framework/bubble-framework/README.md

 ### I want to change my GitHub Personal Access Token -- will this affect any of my bubbles?

 - Go right ahead!
-If you delete your old token entirely, however, just make sure to update the value of the `BUBBLE_GITHUB_TOKEN` saved in GitHub secrets for any still-active Bubble-integrated repositories.
+If you delete your old token entirely, however, please make sure to update the value of the `BUBBLE_GITHUB_TOKEN` saved in GitHub secrets for any still-active Bubble-integrated repositories.
 The ideal time to update your token would be the next time you run `bubble init` on a new project when prompted for the token you'd like to use.
-Otherwise, you should manually update the token stored in `.bubble/config` in your local home directory.
+Otherwise, you should manually update the token value stored in `.bubble/config` in your local home directory.

 ### I quit `bubble init` in the middle of initializing Bubble into my project repository -- how can I re-start from scratch?

 - `bubble init` should only be run once for every new project you'd like to integrate Bubble into.
 In order to ensure we are able to properly initialize Bubble in your repo before you re-run `bubble init`, perform a few checks to start from a clean Bubble-free slate:
-  - Delete the Bubble-created IAM user `{repo-name}-bubble-user` from your AWS console
+  - Delete the Bubble-created IAM user `{repo-name}-bubble-user` from your AWS management console
   - Delete the `BUBBLE_GITHUB_TOKEN`, `BUBBLE_AWS_ACCESS_KEY_ID` and `BUBBLE_AWS_SECRET_ACCESS_KEY` GitHub repository secrets
   - Delete any lines related to the project in the `.aws/config` and `.aws/credentials` files
   - Delete the `.github` folder in your root project directory